alexelash/personal-website/_projects/azavea-groundwork.md

       layout: "text-only"
       title: "Marketing website"
       desc: |
         All of this was applied to the GroundWork marketing website, for which I completed the initial wireframes and design.
-My fantastic colleague, [Matt Williams](https://mattwilliams.design/) developed the website and added additional illustrations, all keeping in line with the new brand.
+My fantastic colleague, [Matt Williams](https://mattwilliams.design/) developed the website and added additional illustrations.
     - type: "grid"
       layout: "stacked"
       visual: